tattle-made/Uli/README.md

 The moderation decisions of social media platforms often make international news.
 Some decisions can be attributed to error.
 Machine learning system, like every prediction system, makes errors.
 But some decisions reflect the social values in the data and algorithms behind the model.
 So, what many communities find harmful may not be harmful as per the guidelines set by social media platforms.
 Machine learning tools can also be designed to reflect the values of those at the forefront of tackling violence, to protect those who will be at the receiving end of the violence.
 This is precisely the goal of our project.

 The ML model is based on needs articulated by communities, rather than the priorities of powerful institutions.
 We are working to publish our methodology, annotation guidelines, datasets, and the limitations in the dataset.
-Our goal remains to make the models interpretable to the users of the plugi.
+Our goal remains to make the models interpretable to the users of the plugin.
 We believe this will help to raise awareness about content moderation systems as well as gender-based violence online.

 ## Contributing <a name="Contribute"></a>
 We've made a list of [good first issues](https://github.com/tattle-made/OGBV/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to get started on.
 You can also track the project [here](https://github.com/orgs/tattle-made/projects/20/views/3)